Rewan-Adel/Ecommerce-Website/README.md

 a admin can:
-- responsible for adding any product to the store, updating the items, removing the item from the store as well as managing the
+- responsible for adding any product to the store, updating the items, removing the item from the store as well as managing the the projects include is mailing the customers, so once a user registers to the website, they will recieve a mail for the successful registration to the website

 # Usage
 - Run npm install to installl dependencies